Italian Wedding Meatball Soup

 Ingredients Notes:

 • Ground Meat – A combo of any ground meat you prefer.
-I used turkey sausage and ground beef, but I often use a combo of turkey and pork.
+I used turkey sausage and ground beef, but I often use any combo of turkey, beef, and pork.

 • Eggs – Two eggs are needed in the meatballs.